 -

-Strong support builds with webbing and spring systems
+Supportive builds that rely on webbing and spring systems

 -

-Practical cushion designs (including zip-off covers on select models)
+Practical cushion setups, including zip-off covers on select models

 -